thradams/cake/ownership_proposal.md

 ## Design

-We introduce several qualifiers called ownership qualifiers.
+We introduce several qualifiers to established new compile time contracts.

-Just like `const` has in its basic principle avoid the object to be modified, ownership qualifiers have principles in mind and all the principles serve to keep the objective.

-Principles:
+Principles for lifetime contracts

- 1 - Each object has only one owner
+ 1. Each object has only one owner
- 2 - Ownership can be transferred between owners
+ 2. Ownership can be transferred between owners
- 3 - Before the end of its lifetime, the owner object must transfer the ownership of the object it owns.
+ 3. Before the end of its lifetime, the owner object must transfer the ownership of the object it owns.
- 4 - The object referenced by non-owner (view) must have a valid lifetime.
+ 4. The object referenced by non-owner (view) must have a valid lifetime.

-This principles serve as constrains to archive safety and avoid undefined behavior.

-This part is from C23 standard.

-"
-6.2.4 Storage durations of objects
-...If an object is referred to outside of its lifetime, the behavior is undefined.
-If a pointer value is used in an evaluation after the object the pointer points to (or just past) reaches the end of its lifetime, the behavior is undefined.
-The representation of a pointer object becomes indeterminate when the object the pointer points to (or just past) reaches the end of its lifetime.
-"

 ## Ownership qualifiers

-`_Owner` indicates that an object works as a reference to another object, managing its lifetime as its unique owner.
-When _Owner qualifier are aplied to pointes it means the pointer is the owner of two objects.
+`_Owner` An owner qualified object is an object referencing another object and managing its lifetime.
+When _Owner qualifier is applied to pointer it means the pointer if the owner of the memory and the object.

-`_Obj_owner` It is a qualifier for pointer that indicates the pointer is the owner of the pointed object but it not owner of the memory.
+`_Obj_owner` It is a qualifier for pointer only that indicates the pointer is the owner of the pointed object but it not owner of the memory.

-`_View` qualifier is the opposite of _Owner.
+`_View` Qualifier is the opposite of _Owner.

-`_Opt` Used in function arguments to indicate the argument can be uninitialized.
+`_Opt` Used in function arguments, for pointer only, to indicate the argument can be null.

+`_Out` Indicates the object is uninitialized

-## Constrains that don't require flow analysis
+## Constrains

-The result of a function returning a owner object cannot be discarded.
+- The result of a function returning a owner object cannot be discarded.

 ```c
 int* _Owner f();